Edmund Blackadder: Awards and decorations

 In the series, Captain Blackadder is seen wearing the following ribbons:

 Lord Edmund Blackadder / King Edmund III (Turn-of-the-Millennium)

-Lord Edmund Blackadder is the modern representative of the Blackadder family.
+In Blackadder: Back & Forth, Lord Edmund Blackadder is the modern representative of the Blackadder family.
 He intends to play a turn-of-the-millennium-prank on his friends by claiming that he has a time machine – only to be unpleasantly surprised that the device that Baldrick has actually built (following Leonardo da Vinci's instructions to the letter, except for marking values on the instrument display) actually is a working time machine.
 He manages to alter time by: